tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 		- **Context:** In the first year of the invasion, thousands of soldiers were baited by goblins into the forest, after years of assuming that they were dead, Human soldiers have been spotted watching a research operation at the forest border.
 		- **You lot are up to something:** Unless you want an escort of soldiers, escape fort Rayault without anyone noticing
 		- **Bounty:** The rest of your part Find out whats allowing them to stay alive, Find out why they are watching
-		- **Reward:** Level up, Social quarters for the rangers, see strongholds and followers
+		- **Reward:** Level up, Social quarters for the rangers (manage an establishment - see strongholds and followers)
-		- Kill as many as you can
-		- What provisions are they given:
-			- health potions, consider the starvation you put them throug
 - **Skill challenge** Medium difficulty (5 successes required)
 		- Success, and Failure determines the presence of a pursuer (See Ape)
 		- Meet a gaurd